Home Improvement Loans — Finance Any Renovation Project

 Red Flags: How to Spot Predatory Lenders in New Jersey

-The NJ Dept of Banking and Insurance and CFPB recommend watching for these warning signs when evaluating any lender:
+The New Jersey Division of Banking and CFPB recommend watching for these warning signs when evaluating any lender:

 APR not disclosed upfront.
 TILA requires APR disclosure before signing.
 If a lender refuses to state the APR clearly or buries it in fine print, this is a legal violation you can report to the CFPB.

-Guaranteed approval promises.
-No legitimate lender can guarantee approval before reviewing your application.
-“Guaranteed” loan offers are a common predatory marketing tactic.
+Guaranteed loan approval claims.
+No legitimate lender can promise approval without reviewing your application.
+Offers claiming 'guaranteed' loans are often used as a predatory marketing strategy.

 Your Home Improvement Loan Rights — Quick Reference